SafeRL-Lab/OpenRBench/README.md

 }
 ```

-One example from land space:
+One example from air space:
 ```jsonc
   {
     "id": 1,